dev-pods/ai-in-actions/.github/steps/1-step.md

 1. Click `Add File` and create a new workflow file named `ask-ai.yml`

-1. Add the workflow name, manual event trigger and required permissions:
+1. Start by adding the workflow name, manual event trigger and required permissions:

    ```yaml
    name: Ask AI